-In November 2022, St. Wilfrid's Senior Leadership Team was named 'North West Leadership Team of the Year' at the Educate Awards held at Liverpool Cathedral.
+In November 2023, St. Wilfrid's Church of England Primary School was shortlisted for the 'North West Most Inspirational Primary School of the Year' at the Educate Awards held at Liverpool Cathedral.
 This prestigious event celebrates the excellence of schools and colleges in Merseyside, Cheshire, Lancashire and Greater Manchester, including approximately 3,000 educational settings.